Student Life and Student Services

 - Meet with Volunteer Ambassadors to explore the volunteer opportunities available to them

-- Get answers to their questions about community engagement and strategic volunteering
+- Get answers to their questions about strategic volunteering

 - Participate in special events such as workshops and fairs

 18.2.4 Aboriginal Student Resource Centre

 The Aboriginal Student Resource Centre (ASRC) offers support services and resources to Indigenous students at Concordia.
-The Centre is a welcoming space where Indigenous students can participate in cultural activities, social gatherings, information sessions, relax between classes, or study.
+The Centre is a welcoming space where Indigenous students can participate in cultural activities, social gatherings, and information sessions, and can relax between classes or study.
 Staff is available to address individual needs and provide support and encouragement for Indigenous students to continue with their program and achieve their highest potential.
 The ASRC also seeks to increase awareness of Indigenous cultures among the Concordia community.
-The Centre has an Elder-in-Residence and a Mentor/Writing Assistant.
-Indigenous students have access to the Centre’s resources and services, including a comfortable lounge, a computer lab and the opportunity to participate in community-building events.
+The Centre has an Elder‑in‑Residence and a Mentor/Writing Assistant.
+Indigenous students have access to the Centre’s resources and services, including a comfortable lounge, a computer lab and the opportunity to participate in community‑building events.

 Sir George Williams Campus